maxludden/supergene-v2/books/book03/md/chapter-1100.md

 “It’s a shame he has encountered Fei Yu King, who has opened nine gene locks,” Heavenly Empress said.

-Thunder-Devil King was there, as well, and he chimed in to say, “That *sshole has had it coming a long time now.”
+Thunder-Devil King was there, as well, and he chimed in to say, “That asshole has had it coming a long time now.”

 “The King!”
 Many spirits trumpeted the name across the grandstands and the shelters of their residence.